 The 2 devices I’ll recommend below are FDA approved.

 4. Price – I don’t know why, but the prices differ significantly.
-Amazon usually offers the best prices, and right now, for example, you can get the BQ Clear Rayz for only 249$.
+Amazon usually offers the best prices, and right now, for example, you can get the BQ Clear Rayz for a sale price.
 You’ll have to find the most effective blue light device for you, with a reasonable price to go with it.

 5. Warranty – What if your device suddenly stops working after 6 months?
 Or a year?
 Some companies offer 1 year warranty, others offer 2 years.
 Big difference.

-Blue Light Therapy Reviews – The Top 2 Home Devices in 2015
+Blue Light Therapy Reviews: The Top 2 Home Devices

 Through my research, I’ve found The following 2 blue light therapy devices the best return on investment, and here’s why: